Mature Masculine

 Maturity demands reclaiming confidence—stepping up while staying humble.

-Step forward when called: Learn to step into leadership when your gifts are needed.
+Step forward when called: Lead when our gifts are needed.

 Recognize hiding is not service: Sometimes the most humble thing is to lead.

-Trust your abilities: Develop confidence in your own judgment.
+Trust our abilities: Develop confidence in our own judgment.

-Accept that refusing to lead is abandonment: When you should lead and don't, you abandon those who need you.
-People are let down each time you don't claim your space.
+Accept that refusing to lead is abandonment: When we should lead and don't, we abandon those who need us.

 The Chump's Inner Hustler